 “Menlo School is a relational campus.
 Teachers and all staff thrive if they feel closer to their students (we are hard-wired for relationships).
 This way of thinking—how to enhance relational teaching, while continuing to nurture the student and advocate bond—will lead to a harmonious, well-balanced campus, head and heart.”

 — Dr. Ellen Honnet, Director, Stanley King Counseling Institute

 The Menlo School Advocacy Program provides a safe place to develop supportive relationships between a student and his or her advocate as well as between a student and his or her peers.
 The advocate provides a positive adult presence in the student’s life which is seen as vital for a successful Menlo School experience.
 As a significant adult, the advocate can become a guide, a facilitator, or a mentor for the student, his or her family, and the faculty.
 The advocacy program bridges home, school, and real-world concerns.
 Upper School advocates stay with their students for all four years.
 Middle School students get a new advocate each year as Middle School advocates are members of the grade-level team.

 Each Menlo School student belongs to an advocacy group that respects individual differences, explores issues, and increases caring for self and others.
 Each group establishes norms, supports members through good and bad times, fosters positive learning experiences, engenders cooperation in special projects, and works to establish collaboration with others.
 Groups meet at regular times, in an environment conducive to the group experience.

-Menlo has three credentialed school counselors—Tracy Bianchi and Jake Fauver in the Upper School and Jake Davis in the Middle School.
-They are available to students who wish to discuss personal issues in a relaxed, confidential atmosphere.
-The Counselors also coordinate programs relating to health and social issues, including:
+Menlo’s credentialed school counselors are available to students who wish to discuss personal issues in a relaxed, private atmosphere.
+The counselors also coordinate programs relating to overall wellness and social-emotional issues, including: